-Similar to the methods of taxation the modes of government expenditure are also of three types- Progressive, Regressive and Proportional.
+Similar to the methods of taxation the modes of government expenditure are also of three types- Progressive, Regressive and Proportional.11

+Based on the discussion on Government Expenditure in Samuelson and Nordhaus, Economics.
 At first instance it seems that as a country achieves better levels of development, sectoral and the item-wise expenditure of the economy must have decreasing trends.
 But practical experience shows that the level of expenditure needs enhancement everyday and economy always needs more and more revenues to fulfil the rising expenditures.
 That is why for economies the best form of government expenditure is the progressive expenditure.